vittal288/JAVASCRIPT/INFO.md

 6. Arrays(new array methods) : from,find,findIndex
 7. The spread operator ...
 8. Rest and Default parameters
 9. Maps : The new data structure in ES6 and It is similar to Key value pairs but keys are anything like function,numbers and etc
+10. Promises
 ### Advantage of map
     1. We can use anything as key while creating hash map or object
     2. We can iterate with foreach and for...loop easily